X

 Symptoms

 Dyslipidemia usually causes no symptoms.
-A blood test is the only way to detect high cholesterol.
+Sometimes, when cholesterol levels are very high, fat is deposited in the skin and forms bumps.
+A blood test is the only way to check cholesterol levels.

 Treatments

-Healthy diet, exercise and lipid-lowering drugs can help prevent complications.
+Healthy diet, exercise and medicines can help treat dyslipidemia and prevent complications.